SpAsM7/lpp-ws/PRD/db/Database-Functions.md

 -- Apply to relevant tables
 CREATE TRIGGER validate_entity_dates
-    BEFORE INSERT OR UPDATE ON entity_details
+    BEFORE INSERT OR UPDATE ON accounts
     FOR EACH ROW
     EXECUTE FUNCTION validate_dates();

 CREATE TRIGGER validate_trust_dates
-    BEFORE INSERT OR UPDATE ON trust_details
+    BEFORE INSERT OR UPDATE ON accounts
     FOR EACH ROW
     EXECUTE FUNCTION validate_dates();
 ```